adavarski/kubeadm-hcloud-ubuntu/README.md

 # Kubernetes on Hetzner Cloud using terrafrom and kubeadm

-This repository helps us to setup an opionated Kubernetes Cluster with [kubeadm](https://kubernetes.io/docs/setup/independent/create-cluster-kubeadm/) on [Hetzner Cloud](https://www.hetzner.com/cloud).
+This repository helps us to setup an Kubernetes Cluster with [kubeadm](https://kubernetes.io/docs/setup/independent/create-cluster-kubeadm/) on [Hetzner Cloud](https://www.hetzner.com/cloud).

 ## Components